ska-sa/katsdpcontroller/sandbox/README.md

 `--include` and `--exclude` to control which images are built, and you can use `--downstream` to use a different registry for the built images (for example, a registry shared between multiple people).
-Note that some of the built images might not be suitable for public redistribution due to licensing restrictions.
+Note that some of the built images (for example, those bundling CUDA) might not be suitable for public redistribution due to licensing restrictions.

 ## Starting up the sandbox